adilshiva2/bfcgpt/bfc-coffeechat-coach/README.md

 ## Environment

 Copy `bfc-coffeechat-coach/.env.example` to `bfc-coffeechat-coach/.env.local` and fill in your values.
+Use `ALLOWED_EMAILS` as a comma-separated allowlist.
 For Google OAuth, set `NEXTAUTH_URL` to your deployed URL (e.g. `https://YOURPROJECT.vercel.app`) and register the redirect URI:

 ```
 https://YOURPROJECT.vercel.app/api/auth/callback/google